forrestab/remote-coaching-camera-system/remote-coaching-camera-system-presentation.md

 # Why tripods?

-* Mobile
-* Better control over placement and positioning
+* Mobile and better control over placement and positioning
 * Perfect for trials

 ---